Developing a Workplace Policy Response to Domestic and Family Violence

 9. Workplace Safety Planning Strategies

 The employer will develop and implement workplace safety planning strategies to ensure the protection of all employees.
 The employer will ensure all employees are aware of and trained in the safety planning strategies.
+If an employer becomes aware, or ought reasonably to be aware, that domestic violence that would likely expose a worker to physical injury may occur in the workplace, the employer will endeavour to take every precaution reasonable in the circumstances for the protection of the worker.

 Safety planning can include: